swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 #### Modifier or attribute?

-This proposal suggests a new *attribute* for structs, `@fixedContents`; it could also be a modifier `fixedContents` (or `fixed`), implemented as a context-sensitive keyword.
-Because this annotation only affects the struct's *implementation* rather than anything about its use, an attribute seemed more appropriate.
+This proposal suggests a new *attribute*, `@frozen`; it could also be a modifier `frozen`, implemented as a context-sensitive keyword.
+Because this annotation only affects the type's *implementation* rather than anything about its use, an attribute seemed more appropriate.

 ### Command-line flag naming